daverave1212/js-course/README.md

 `margin-bottom: 50px;`

 So now, notice that our images have 65 pixels of empty space to the left, and then the images themselves occupy 50% of the screen size.
+Notice we don't use margin-right.
+We only have top, left and bottom and that is because everything, by default, is left to right.
+I'm sorry if you speak Arabic or Hebrew, but it's all left to right.
+There is also `margin-right`, but it won't do anything in our case.

 Let's take a look ar our div boxes and give them a gray background so we can see where they start and where they end.
 The text is a bit too close to the edges.
 How do we give it a padding?
 It's simple: